Playing video games can relieve your stress, reduce your depression, and make you feel better.

 This research and the latest findings in this area of study have been enough to convince me to alter my daily schedule so that – in addition to going to the gym and working out at least 60 minutes a day – I am also scheduling in time to play some form of video games.

-It seems like really anything will do – from action-packed first person shooters, to mind-challenging casual games online or on your mobile.
+It seems like really anything will do—from action-packed first-person shooters to mind-challenging casual games online or on your mobile.
+(If you’re in need of extra help to de-stress, check out the free ebook titled How to Relax.)

 Phoenixns via Shutterstock